Introduction to the Linux Operating System¶

 - Manage the physical or virtual memory.

-- The physical memory is made up of the RAM bars and the processor cache memory, which is used for the execution of programs.
+- The physical memory is made up of the RAM bars and the processor cache memory, which are used for the execution of programs.

 - The virtual memory is a location on the hard disk (the swap partition) that allows the unloading of the physical memory and the saving of the current state of the system during the electrical shutdown of the computer.